CSE-110-Winter-2025/habitizer-team-9/README.md

 Number of estimated hours left for iteration 2: 20 hours.

 Therefore, all tasks for MS 1 can be estimated to be completed by the end of I2.

+**Iteration 3-4 Velocity Calculations:**

+List of Issues and Durations: (Issue, Expected Duration, Actual Duration):

+Story 1: 3 hours

+Story 2: 1 hour

+Story 3: 4 hours

+Story 4: 5 hours

+Developer Story 1: 2 hours

+Developer Story 2: 2 hours

+Developer Story 3: 2 hours

+Velocity Calculation:  Expected Duration / Actual Duration = (3+1+4+5+2+2+2) / 26 documented working hours = 19/26 = 0.7307

+Velocity of 0.7307, applied to 5 * 6 = 30 working hours total.
+30 * 0.7307 = 21.92 hours.

+Number of estimated hours left for iteration 4: 20 hours.

+Therefore, all tasks for MS 2 can be estimated to be completed by the end of I4.